Pictures at an Exhibition: Arrangements and interpretations

 Many other orchestrations and arrangements of Pictures have been made.
 Most show debts to Ravel; the original piano composition is, of course, frequently performed and recorded.
 A version for chamber orchestra exists, made by Taiwanese composer Chao Ching-Wen.
+Lawrence Leonard produced a version for piano and orchestra, thus combining aspects of the original piece and subsequent orchestrations.
 Elgar Howarth arranged it for the Philip Jones Brass Ensemble in 1977, subsequently recasting it for Grimethorpe Colliery Band.
 Kazuhito Yamashita wrote an adaptation for solo classical guitar.
 Excerpts have also been recorded, including a 78 rpm disc of "The Old Castle" and "Catacombs" orchestrated by Sir Granville Bantock, and a spectacular version of "The Great Gate of Kyiv" was scored by Douglas Gamley for full symphony orchestra, male voice choir and organ.
 The Amadeus Orchestra (UK) commissioned ten composers to orchestrate one movement each to make a version first performed complete in 2012.
 Movements were provided by Alastair King, Roger May, Tolib Shakhidi, David Butterworth, Philip Mackenzie, Simon Whiteside, Daryl Griffiths, Natalia Villanueva, James McWilliam and Julian Kershaw.

+Kahchun Wong’s 2022 version for Chinese instruments and Symphony Orchestra (Western instruments) was performed and recorded by the Hallé Orchestra in Manchester UK on July 6th 2025.

 The suite has inspired homages in a broad range of musical styles.
 Emerson, Lake & Palmer's version incorporated elements of progressive rock, jazz and folk music (1971/2008).
 An electronic music adaptation by Isao Tomita was done in 1975.
 A heavy metal arrangement of the entire suite was released by German band Mekong Delta; another metal band, Armored Saint, utilised the "Great Gate of Kyiv" theme as an introduction for the track "March of the Saint".
-In 2002 electronic musician-composer Amon Tobin paraphrased "Gnomus" for the track "Back From Space" on his album Out from Out Where.
+In 2002, electronic musician-composer Amon Tobin paraphrased "Gnomus" for the track "Back From Space" on his album Out from Out Where.
 In 2003 guitarist-composer Trevor Rabin released an electric guitar adaptation of the Promenade originally intended for the Yes album Big Generator and later included on his demo album 90124.
-In 2005 Animusic 2 included a track entitled "Cathedral Pictures", which included only the first Promenade and the final two movements from the suite.
+In 2005, Animusic 2 included a track entitled "Cathedral Pictures", which included only the first Promenade and the final two movements from the suite.
 The Michael Jackson song "HIStory" samples a short section of "The Great Gate of Kiev", with a longer part featured during the HIStory World Tour 5 minute-countdown before the MJ-2040 spaceship departs, a snippet before continuing They Don't Care About Us and in the flag parade finale in 1996/97.
 Re-issues of the HIStory album further changed the sample on the track.
 The same thing can be heard in the Michael Jackson: 30th Anniversary Celebration, which during the Jacksons's ultimate medley, after Can You Feel It, the song starts and then ABC starts.